 21 Merrifield v.
 Lockyer (9th Cir.
 2008) 547 F.3d 978, 991, fn.
 15 (Merrifield); Allied Concrete & Supply Co. v.
 Baker (9th Cir.
 2018) 904 F.3d 1053, 1064 ("bare economic protectionism is not a valid justification for discriminatory treatment").
 In Merrifield, the Ninth Circuit addressed the application of California's pesticide licensing scheme to pest controllers, regardless of whether they use pesticides, who dealt with bats, raccoons, skunks, and squirrels but not pest controllers who dealt with mice, rats, or pigeons.
 (Merrifield, supra, 547 F.3d at pp. 981-82.)
 The plaintiff, who did not use pesticides, challenged the licensure scheme on due process and equal protection grounds.
-In defending the law against a due process challenge, the state argued that licensure was needed to educate workers about pesticide risks, even if they did not use pesticides, the Ninth Circuit concluded that the state "undercut its own rational basis for the licensing scheme," striking down the selective exemptions as equal protection violations.
+In defending the law against a due process challenge, the state argued that licensure was needed to educate workers about pesticide risks, even if they did not use pesticides.
+(Id. at pp. 987-88.)
+But since those who eradicate mice, rats, and pigeons were more likely to encounter pesticides, the Ninth Circuit concluded that the state "undercut its own rational basis for the licensing scheme," striking down the selective exemptions as equal protection violations.
 (Id. at p.
 992.)

-(iii) "Grocery delivery service" means a company owned by a grocery store that delivers food, primarily fresh produce, meat, poultry, fish, deli products, dairy products, perishable beverages, baked foods, and prepared foods, from the grocery store to a consumer.

-(iv) The exemption in this subparagraph does not apply to a "third-party food delivery platform," as defined in Health and Safety Code Section 113930.5, or any other food delivery platform.
+- (iii) "Grocery delivery service" means a company owned by a grocery store that delivers food, primarily fresh produce, meat, poultry, fish, deli products, dairy products, perishable beverages, baked foods, and prepared foods, from the grocery store to a consumer. - (iv) The exemption in this subparagraph does not apply to a "third-party food delivery platform," as defined in Health and Safety Code Section 113930.5, or any other food delivery platform.